 Master of Fine Arts in Creative Writing with an Emphasis in Prose

 The Mills MFA in creative writing provides a strong foundation in fiction, creative nonfiction, and contemporary literature.
-You will enter a community of writers who inspire and challenge one another to write their best work.
+The program allows you to take classes on campus, register for a semester of individualized study, or move flexibly between these options.
+Whatever path you take, you will enter a community of writers who inspire and challenge one another to write their best work.

-The master of fine arts (MFA) degree in creative writing with an emphasis in prose will develop your growth as a writer and reader of fiction and creative nonfiction, enhance your awareness of the contemporary literary field, and highlight opportunities in publishing, teaching, and community work.
-Alumnae/i of our programs go on to publish novels, memoirs, stories, and essays.
-They uncover lost histories and tell the stories that need to be told.
+The master of fine arts (MFA) degree in creative writing with an emphasis in prose supports and trains writers who go on to do great things.
+Alumnae/i of our programs go on to publish books that shift the conversation.
 They teach, facilitate, and organize in their communities.
 They perform locally and nationally, win awards, and are successful publishers, editors, and academics.

 - Students will become familiar with literary works and ideas from an author, period, genre, or specific selection of periods and genres.